BawCOS/Solution-Manual-CPS/docs/04-Studies-Solutions.md

 ### Problem 1

-1. **Propose a sampling strategy**.
+**Propose a sampling strategy**
 A large college class has 160 students.
 All 160 students attend the lectures together, but the students are divided into 4 groups, each of 40 students, for lab sections administered by different teaching assistants.
 The professor wants to conduct a survey about how satisfied the students are with the course, and he believes that the lab section a student is in might affect the student's overall satisfaction with the course.

 a.
 What type of study is this?
 Observational study.
 b.
 Suggest a sampling strategy for carrying out this study.
 Stratified sample, sample randomly within each section.

 ### Problem 2

-2. **Flawed reasoning**.
+**Flawed reasoning**
 Identify the flaw in reasoning in the following scenarios.
 Explain what the individuals in the study should have done differently if they wanted to make such strong conclusions.

 a.
 Students at an elementary school are given a questionnaire that they are required to return after their parents have completed it.
 One of the questions asked is, *Do you find that your work schedule makes it difficult for you to spend time with your kids after school?* Of the parents who replied, 85% said *no*.
 Based on these results, the school officials conclude that a great majority of the parents have no difficulty spending time with their kids after school.